onflow/sc-eng-gaming/README.md

         1. `RPSWinLossRetriever` is attached to the escrowed NFT if they are not already attached
     1. Player submits their move
         1. `MoveSubmitted` event is emitted with relevant `matchID` and `submittingGamePlayerID`
-    1. In a separate transaction, player calls `submitAutomatedPlayerMove()`
+    1. Player calls for automated player's move to be submitted
-        1. `MoveSubmitted` event is emitted with relevant `matchID` and `submittingGamePlayerID`
+        1. `MoveSubmitted` event is emitted with relevant `matchID` and `submittingGamePlayerID` (the contract's designated `GamePlayer.id` in this case)
-    1. A winner is determined
+    1. In a separate transaction, player calls `resolveMatch()` to determine the outcome of the `Match` and return escrowed NFTs
         1. The win/loss record is recorded for the player's NFT
         1. The win/loss record is recorded for the designated `dummyNFTID`
         1. The escrowed NFT is returned to the escrowing player